saurabhnative/react30_4_user_feed_app/README.md

 Scrollable user feed using react.js

 ### Objective:
-1. Make API request using axios to below URL to get user feed data API URL for building feed:-
+1. Make API request using axios to below URL to get user feed data:-
 https://randomuser.me/api/?results=50

 2. Show the data fetched from API as scrollable feed in page